 I remember a few years ago measuring the ROI of a new ad for a very well-known and flavoursome product.
 It was a brand new platform/strategy/approach/concept.
 The logic for the change was compelling, the decision courageous.
 The ROI stank.
 I later heard from someone who had been in the room when the new ad was screened for agency partners.
 At the close, it had been greeted by silence, and then a hurried infilling of words like ‘interesting’ and ‘different’ (translation: it stank).
 A few million pounds later it didn’t smell any better.

-Shorts and trainers (US: short pants and sneakers) are helpful when creating non-stinky ads
+Shorts and trainers (US: short pants and sneakers) help the creative process

 9. Flight It Right